What Is an Emergency Medical Technician?

 - Not have any criminal background.

-- Be vaccinated against measles, mumps, rubella, and tetanus.
+- Have received vaccinations for measles, mumps, rubella, and tetanus.

 How Long Does It Take to Become an Emergency Medical Technician?